-Paper Time (duration) Total marks Title of the Paper Weightage

-Paper 1 1hour 30 50 Unit 1: The Family 25%

-minutes marks

-Paper 2 1hour 30 50 Unit 2: Theory and 25%

-minutes marks methods

-Unit 3: Education

-Paper 3 3 hours 75 Unit 4: Global 50%

-marks development

-Unit 5: Media

-Unit 6: Religion

-(any 3 of the above)
+Paper Time (duration) Total marks Title of the Paper Weightage Paper 1 1hour 30 minutes 50 marks Unit 1: The Family 25% Paper 2 1hour 30 minutes 50 marks Unit 2: Theory and methods 25% Paper 3 3 hours 75 marks Unit 3: Education Unit 4: Global development Unit 5: Media Unit 6: Religion (any 3 of the above) 50%

 With very high credits and life skills gained, the subject is highly valued and aids in the process of interviews for the universities and career in the long run.
-BTEC LEVEL 3 Subsidiary Diploma in Creative Media Production (2 years)

 BTEC Creative Media Production is a vocational pathway for creative and analytical students.
 The course focuses on Film & TV analysis and production.
-With the ever- increasing media saturated world that we live in, Creative Media allows students to research, investigate and form critical views and opinions on the digital world.
+With the ever- increasing media saturated world that we live in, Creative Media allows students to research, investigate, and form critical views and opinions on the digital world.